Karen B. Lasater, PhD, RN, FAAN

 - BSN, Quinnipiac University, 2010

-Dr. Lasater leads the introductory statistics course for undergraduate nursing students, N230: Statistics for Research and Measurement, teaching that mastery of the fundamentals of statistics is a powerful tool for improving health outcomes.
-In 2020 Lasater was awarded the Anne Keane Teaching Award from the Department of Biobehavioral Health Sciences.
+Dr. Lasater leads the introductory statistics course for undergraduate nursing students, N2300: Statistics for Research and Measurement, teaching that mastery of the fundamentals of statistics is a powerful tool for improving health outcomes.
+She has received the Anne Keane Teaching Award from the Department of Biobehavioral Health Sciences (2020) and the Undergraduate Award for Teaching from the Student Nurses at Penn (SNAP, 2022).

 Decades of research demonstrate that patients have better clinical outcomes of all kinds, including lower odds of dying, when cared for by nurses responsible for fewer patients at a time.
 Despite the evidence, there remains considerable variation in hospital nurse staffing practices, with negative consequences to patients’ health.
 Often discussed, but rarely implemented due to a lack of local and recent evidence about whether it is in the public interest, is safe nurse staffing legislation.
 In a creative partnership with the National Council of State Boards of Nursing, Dr. Lasater leads a unique major initiative to rapidly produce evidence about the hospital nurse-to-patient staffing ratios and its association with patient outcomes – information needed to inform policy choices in states considering staffing legislation.
 This study brings rigorous, current, relevant evidence—collected prior to implementation—to policy discussions impacting the public’s health and healthcare.